THE PILLAR® PROCEDURE

 How much does it cost?

-The cost for the procedure includes both the physician’s fees as well as the cost of the three implants.
-Our office charges $2000 for the entire procedure.
+The cost for the procedure includes both the physician’s fees as well as the cost of up to five implants.
+Our office charges $4000 for the entire procedure.

 Does my insurance cover the Pillar Procedure?

 The treatment of snoring generally is not a condition that health insurance companies cover.
 Most health insurance policies cover certain procedures and treatments for obstructive sleep apnea.
 However, many health insurance companies do not yet cover the Pillar Procedure for the treatment of obstructive sleep apnea.
 Our office staff will review your insurance and help determine if the Pillar Procedure may be covered for you.

 How many people are affected by disruptive